saagie/api-saagie/README.md

-# Saagie API class inPython
+# Saagie API class in Python

 For now:
  - Get platforms info